mohdarya/structured-ambition-framework/README.md

    - Monthly Notes
    - Quarterly Notes
    - Yearly Notes
-1. Ensure that each template is linked to its designated path set in the Templates section above.
+   - Quick Capture Note

-2.
+3. Ensure that each template is linked to its designated path set in the Templates section above.

 ### Daily Notes

 1. Set the **Date Format** for the daily notes to the following structure: